Shahabgeravesh/mcv-tech-blog/README.md

 # mcv-tech-blog

 # Description

-A mysql database built with Model View Controller (MVC) paradigm.
+As a developer who writes about tech, we created a blog site so that we can publish articles, blog posts, thoughts and opinions. we created a mysql database with Model View Controller (MVC) paradigm.
 Technology used: MySQL2, Express, Sequelize, Handlebars and dotenv

 # Installation